• Skip to primary navigation

 • Egg & Cheese Rolls

-Beyond the fact that they are ridiculously tasty in a strangely familiar, comforting sort of way, Egg and Cheese Rolls offer a few other nice perks:
+Beyond the fact that they are ridiculously tasty in a strangely familiar, comforting sort of way, Egg and Cheese Rolls offer some nice perks:

 • They are super easy to make.
 (Your kids can help!)